sangpotado/cse110/index.md

-Pictures

-    Headings
-    Styling text
-    Quoting text
-    Quoting code
-    External Links
-    Section links
-    Relative links (Link to another .md file or an image in your repo.
-If linking to an image, encode it as a regular link rather than an image.)
-    Ordered and Unordered Lists
-    Task lists

 ## Sang Do Introduction

 **Things I like to do:** watching my mind struggling with coming up solutions for some problems, eating, sleeping, hiking, martial art